LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 Disadvantages
    Setting up a new data source when using the database method requires visiting Lasso Admin.
-This helps promote good security practices, but can be an impediment when working on simple Web sites or when quickly mocking up solutions.
-In addition, having part of the set up for a Web site in Lasso Admin means that Lasso must be configured properly in order to deploy a solution.
+This helps promote good security practices, but can be an impediment when working on simple web sites or when quickly mocking up solutions.
+In addition, having part of the set up for a website in Lasso Admin means that Lasso must be configured properly in order to deploy a solution.
 It is sometimes desirable to have all of the configuration of a solution contained within the code files of the solution itself.